SED and Galactic kinematic diagnostics for dormant BH/NS binary candidates

 where $\alpha$ is the angle between the Galactic Center-to-source vector and the positive X-axis in Galactocentric Cartesian frame.
 From the resulting Galactic velocity components, we define the $V_{\rm pec}$ as $V_\mathrm{pec}=\sqrt{U^{2} + (V-V_{\rm c})^{2} + W^{2}}$, where $V_{\rm c}$ is the local circular velocity at the disk-crossing radius. \citet{2026MNRAS.tmp...46Z} investigated $V_{\rm pec}$ of compact-object binaries and major contaminating populations.
 By comparing their empirical cumulative distributions, they showed that the $V_{\rm pec}$ of more than 90\% of contaminating sources lie below 100 km s$^{-1}$ (see their Figure 3).
-We therefore adopt $V_{\rm pec}\geq100$ km s$^{-1}$ to isolate systems probably accelerated by supernova natal kicks, yielding 216 sources.
-Among them, 176 sources also satisfy the SED-based selection criteria and 19 are BH candidates with previously provided masses $\geq3$ $M_\odot$.
-On the other hand, theoretical studies suggest that BHs may experience substantially reduced natal kicks due to strong fallback \citep[e.g.][]{2024MNRAS.527.8586T} or even form via direct collapse with negligible mass ejection \citep[e.g.][]{1999ApJ...522..413F}, naturally leading to lower $V_{\rm pec}$.
-Therefore, 73 sources that satisfy the SED criterion alone and have previously provided companion masses $\geq3$ $M_\odot$ remain plausible BH binary candidates.
-In Figure \ref{fig:peculiar_mass_nuv_ratio}, we respectively compare $V_{\rm pec}$ with previously provided companion mass, $R_{\rm NUV}$, and $|Z|_{\rm max}$, for sources with a goodness-of-fit probability $p>0.05$.
-According to the previously provided companion masses, we divide the systems into NS-like zone, transition zone, and BH-like zone, respectively corresponding to previously provided companion mass of $\leq2$ $M_\odot$, $<2$ $M_\odot$ and $<3$ $M_\odot$, and $\geq3$ $M_\odot$.
+We therefore adopt $V_{\rm pec}\geq100$ km s$^{-1}$ to isolate systems probably accelerated by supernova natal kicks, yielding 227 sources.
+Among them, 182 sources also satisfy the SED-based selection criteria and 19 are BH candidates with \texttt{fit\_companion\_mass} $\geq3$ $M_\odot$.
+On the other hand, theoretical studies suggest that BHs may experience substantially reduced natal kicks due to strong fallback \citep[e.g.,][]{2024MNRAS.527.8586T} or even form via direct collapse with negligible mass ejection \citep[e.g.,][]{1999ApJ...522..413F}, naturally leading to lower $V_{\rm pec}$.
+Observations also support that some BHs must form with very weak kicks \citep[e.g.,][]{2025PASP..137c4203N}.
+Therefore, 77 sources that satisfy the SED criterion alone and have \texttt{fit\_companion\_mass} $\geq3$ $M_\odot$ remain plausible BH binary candidates.
+In Figure \ref{fig:peculiar_mass_nuv_ratio}, we respectively compare $V_{\rm pec}$ with \texttt{fit\_companion\_mass}, $R_{\rm NUV}$, and $|Z|_{\rm max}$, for sources with \( \chi^2 \)/$N$ $<$ 2.
+According to the \texttt{fit\_companion\_mass}, we divide the systems into NS-like zone, transition zone, and BH-like zone, respectively corresponding to \texttt{fit\_companion\_mass} of $\leq2$ $M_\odot$, $<2$ $M_\odot$ and $<3$ $M_\odot$, and $\geq3$ $M_\odot$.